furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

 Optimize and Convert Models to a Model Artifact
 ===============================================
-Furiosa-LLM provides a command line tool ``furiosa-llm build`` to optimize and convert models into model artifacts.
+Furiosa-LLM provides a command-line tool, ``furiosa-llm build``, to optimize and convert models into model artifacts.

-The following shows an example for building a model artifact for ``meta-llama/Llama-3.1-8B-Instruct`` and save it to the ``./Output-Llama-3.1-8B-Instruct`` directory. ``-tp`` is the tensor parallelism degree, and ``--max-seq-len-to-capture`` is the maximum sequence length that the model can handle.
+The following shows an example for building a model artifact for ``meta-llama/Llama-3.1-8B-Instruct`` and saving it to the ``./Output-Llama-3.1-8B-Instruct`` directory.
+The ``-tp`` option specifies the tensor parallelism degree, and ``--max-seq-len-to-capture`` defines the maximum sequence length that the model can handle.

 .. literalinclude:: ../../../examples/furiosa_llm_build_cmd.sh
   :language: sh